Vineet-Dhaimodker/dbms-website/README.md

+# Goa Tourism Transport
+This website is for Goa Tourism, it aims to enable tourists in Goa to easily arrange for transport.

+## Implemented
-# Flight Ticket Booking System
+Flight Ticket Booking System

-Enables users to enter the source and destination boarding points and book flight tickets
+## Coming Soon
+Train

+Bus

+Taxi

+Cruise